koajs/send/Readme.md

 * `path`: the resolved file path that is being sent
 * `stats`: the stats object of the file that is being sent.

-You should only use the `setHeaders` option when you wish to edit the `Cache-Control`, `Last-Modified` or `Content-Length` headers, because doing it before is useless (it's overwritten), and doing it after is too late because the headers are already sent.
+You should only use the `setHeaders` option when you wish to edit the `Cache-Control` or `Last-Modified` headers, because doing it before is useless (it's overwritten by `send`), and doing it after is too late because the headers are already sent.

 If you want to edit any other header, simply set them before calling `send`.